Thofa90/Customer-Segmentation-for-Personalized-Rewards-using-Machine-Learning/README.md

 **⚡ This project bridges** Marketing expertise and Data Analytics, showing how data-driven segmentation directly supports business growth.

+# Project Workflow

-# 🗄️ Data Source & Preparation
+## 🗄️ Data Source & Preparation

 	1. Storage: TravelTide stores its data in a PostgreSQL relational database.
 	2. Extraction: SQL queries were written to filter, aggregate, and join relevant tables.